+one of four questions: elements.

+1. What kind?

+2. How Many"

+3. Whose"

+4. Which?

 Today we are going to look at adjectives that answer the question what kind.
-Examples:
+Example es:

-- wild animal
+wild animal

-- caramel candy
+caramel candy

-- cold soda
+cold soda

 What Kind?

+Directions:

-- 1. Divide students into trios. - 2.
-Give each trio a deck of sentence cards, dice and a white board with pen/crayons. - 3.
-Player 1 draws a sentence card and reads it. - 4.
-Player then fills in the blank with an adjective that tells What Kind. - 5.
-If other two players agree, player rolls the die and records the number of points (if it is a second, third, etc. turn, he/she adds the total to the previous total. - 6.
-Game is over after each player has had 10 turns. - 7.
-Player with the most points wins.
+1. Divide students into trios.

+2. Give each trio a deck of sentence cards, dice and a white board with pen/crayons i

+3. Player 1 draws a sentence card and reads it.

+4. Player then fills in the blank with an adjective that tells What Kind.

+5. If other two players agree, player rolls the die and records the number of points (if f it is

+a second, third, etc. turn, he/she adds the total to the previous total.

+6. Game is over after each player has had 10 turns.

+7. Player with the most points wins.

-Closing Daviou
+Closing

+Say: Review

+Please recap what we did today.Did we achieve our objectives?

-- D: Describe one of the ELA activities that we did today. - I: Interpret that activity to your own experience and your own school work. - G: Generalize how the information you learned today will help you in school tomorrow and in your life. - A: Make a commitment to apply the learning within the next 48 hours.
+D: Describe one of the ELA activities that we did today.

+I: Interpret that activity to your own experience and your own school work.

+G: Generalize how the information you learned today will help you in school tomorrow and in your life.